 - Decrease useless steps.
 The number of steps in your process slowing down sellers?
 Possibly.
 A sales process with more than 5-7 steps make tracking prospects in the pipeline harder, confusing salespeople.
 Reducing the number of steps in your company’s sales process frees up time, energy and money.
 With less to check off, it’s easier to track qualified leads on the marketing and sales sides.

 - Fit the right CRM to your needs.
 Think about it: does your CRM solution fit your company’s size and practices?
 Does your company have a CRM solution?
-Research increasingly shows that increase sales while the wrong ones (or, lack thereof) can and do stunt it.
+Research increasingly shows that the right CRMs increase sales while the wrong ones (or, lack thereof) can and do stunt it.
 Salespeople want CRM that helps them do their jobs more effectively and efficiently.

 Simplifying your team’s sales process, scope and tools means that you’re decluttering space, leaving room for your sellers to practice their craft more efficiently.
 Take a look at your current sales process and CRM solution (if you have one).
 Are they more trouble than they’re worth?
 If so, sales will still be made, just as a broken clock will be right twice a day.
 But the resources to net such diminished returns will be wasted.